NaakkaDev/eris/README.md

 If the novel chapter URL is easily mutable, e.g: `https://example.com/novelname/chapter-1` then Eris can open the next chapter on your default browser.
 Assuming the reading URL is set in the novel settings.

-There is also an option for Eris to open a file with user specified third party software with arguments (filename, page number).
+There is also an option for Eris to open a file with any third party software with arguments (filename, page number).

 ### History